-Government-wide and fiduciary fund financial statements: The government-wide and fiduciary fund financial statements are reported using the accrual basis of accounting.
-The government-wide financial statements are reported using the economic resources measurement focus.
+Government-wide and fiduciary fund financial statements: The government-wide and fiduciary fund financial statements are reported using the accrual basis of accounting and the economic resources measurement focus.
 Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flows take place.
 Non-exchange transactions, in which the Department gives (or receives) value without directly receiving (or giving) equal value in exchange, include motor fuel tax, registrations and fees, mineral severance tax, royalties, and investment income.
 On an accrual basis, revenue from motor fuels taxes are recognized in the period that fuel is sold to the consumer, motor registration taxes are recognized when collected, and mineral severance tax and royalties are recognized when eligibility criteria are met.